VarunCodes/CV/README.md

 ## Interests
 * I'm an avid reader of philosophy and surrounding literature, and I enjoy learning through debate.
-* As a fan of competitive games sports, my favourites include badminton, athletics and bowling.
+* As a fan of competitive sports my favourites include badminton, athletics and bowling.
 * Travelling through London and exploring exciting and niche Meetups.

 ## Networks